 Can I leave the premises while counselling is happening with my child/teenager?

 This depends on the age and needs of the child.
 It is best if parents are present for young children however parents of teenagers may leave the premises during a session if they, their child and the counsellor agree that this is a good option.
 We believe it’s really important to be present so we can involve you in the session.
 A lot of the meaningful change will happen when your family can take the insights from your session and work on them more together at home.

 Do we offer access to mental health plan/medicare rebates?

 In order to get a mental health plan you need to have a mental health diagnosis which goes on your permanent mental health record.
 We strongly believe that you shouldn’t have to be diagnosed and labelled early on in your experience just to have access to affordable counselling.
-We charge $80 per session which is cheaper than the majority of other counselling services, even after the medicare rebate.

 How long will my family need counselling for?